 Motor failure causes abnormal operation of robot such as staggering at stop, irregular twitching and noise in operation.
-Besides, it may cause overheating and abnormal sound
+Besides, It may cause overheating and abnormal sound.

-Check the reducer and fulcrum bearing as well in order to determine which part causes the abnormality.
-It is because that similar phenomenon is observed when the reducer is damaged
+Check the reduction gear and fulcrum bearing as well in order to determine which part causes the abnormality.
+It is because that similar phenomenon is observed when the reduction gear is damaged.